-The good news is that behavioral health care has been front and center in the expansion of telehealth/ virtual solutions in the last few years.
+The good news is that behavioral health care has been front and center in the expansion of telehealth/virtual solutions in the last few years.
 Innovative app-based employee benefit solutions allow members to video chat with therapists within 48 hours.
 They can also be matched with therapists based on algorithms incorporating the specific issues the individual is facing as well as desired gender, ethnicity, or race of therapist.
 These apps also provide self-help modules and exercises that employees and their families can complete between therapy sessions to ensure continuity in their care.
 By implementing and heavily communicating such programs, employers can foster a culture of behavioral health support.

 Accessible mental health services will likely become even more important in the years ahead.
-A BCBS study showed that 92 percent of millennials said COVID-19 had a negative impact on their mental health (compared to 88 percent of Gen Xers and 71 percent of

-Baby Boomers).
-VIII Given the upcoming millennial shift in the workforce, now is the time for employers step up their efforts.
+A BCBS study showed that 92 percent of millennials said COVID-19 had a negative impact on their mental health (compared to 88 percent of Gen Xers and 71 percent of Baby Boomers).^{viii} Given the upcoming millennial shift in the workforce, now is the time for employers step up their efforts.
 Organizations that don't act now may seem antiquated and behind the times.

-Benefits that support DEI - A recent KPMG report found that 70 percent of employees would consider finding a new job if their employer failed to demonstrate a commitment to diversity.
-Additionally, 83 percent of job candidates report that diversity and inclusion is important in evaluating job offers.
-It's clear that a demonstrated commitment to advancing DEI not only keeps employees in their jobs, but also assists with recruiting new talent.
+2. Benefits that support DEI - A recent KPMG report found that 70 percent of employees would consider finding a new job if their employer failed to demonstrate a commitment to diversity.
+Additionally, 83 percent of job candidates report that diversity and inclusion is important in evaluating job offers.^{ix} It's clear that a demonstrated commitment to advancing DEI not only keeps employees in their jobs, but also assists with recruiting new talent.

 Employee benefits also can be a relatively easy and tangible starting point for DEI goals.
 Moreover, they are somewhat low cost (as only a small subset of the population would be expected to use them) and go a long way in the perception of an organization.
-For example, approximately 0.5 percent of the U.S. workforce identifies as transgender, and only a subset of that will ever seek medical plan services to address it.\
+For example, approximately 0.5 percent of the U.S. workforce identifies as transgender, and only a subset of that will ever seek medical plan services to address it.[×]

 Offering benefits around family life is another important DEI area for organizations to consider.
 Many employers are examining infertility services to ensure their benefits programs are meeting DEI goals.
-RESOLVE's 2021 survey on Fertility Benefits found that over half of the surveyed employers cited the primary reasons for covering infertility treatment were to "stay competitive to recruit and retain top talent" and to "be recognized as a "family friendly employer". xi
+RESOLVE's 2021 survey on Fertility Benefits found that over half of the surveyed employers cited the primary reasons for covering infertility treatment were to "stay competitive to recruit and retain top talent" and to "be recognized as a "family friendly employer." ^{xi}

 Employees also generally take a positive view of their employer's responses to social and political events around racial inequality.
-The KPMG American Worker survey revealed that 72 percent of employees believe it's important for their employer to respond to ESG. xiii

-Although 81 percent of workers are satisfied with their organizations' responses to recent social and political events, employees also wished their employers would take more concrete actions - such as donating to organizations fighting racial inequality and encouraging conversations surrounding these issues.xiii This can have a strong impact for consumer and retail brands and improves perception of the organization from both employees and customers.
+The KPMG American Worker survey revealed that 72 percent of employees believe it's important for their employer to respond to ESG.^{xii} Although 81 percent of workers are satisfied with their organizations' responses to recent social and political events, employees also wished their employers would take more concrete actions - such as donating to organizations fighting racial inequality and encouraging conversations surrounding these issues.^{xiii}

-Caregiver support - Over 20 percent of U.S. adults serve as unpaid family caregivers for either children or elderly parents.\\
+3. Caregiver Support - Over 20 percent of U.S. adults serve as unpaid family caregivers for either children or elderly parents.^{xiv}

-A survey by AARP and the National Alliance for Caregiving found that 61 percent of caregiving employees are struggling significantly with juggling work and personal responsibilities.\ However, a Harvard Business School study found that only 24 percent of employers recognized that caregiving had a direct impact on employee performance.
+A survey by AARP and the National Alliance for Caregiving found that 61 percent of caregiving employees are struggling significantly with juggling work and personal responsibilities.^{xv} However, a Harvard Business School study found that only 24 percent of employers recognized that caregiving had a direct impact on employee performance.
 These statistics reveal a clear mismatch exists between employer and employee expectations that employers must act on to attract and retain top talent.
-This is an especially important issue for consumer and retail organizations whereby a large percentage of employees are in-person full time rather than remote or hybrid.